-When items need to be available for emergency use, e.g. asthma pumps and Epipens, they may be kept in the class room or reception area, or with the pupil, as appropriate.
+When items need to be available for emergency use, e.g. asthma pumps and Epipens, they may be kept in the Medical Room or area designated (reception) according to the size/layout of the building, or with the pupil, as appropriate.
 It is not necessary for a locked cupboard to be used, but such items should be easily available for the use of pupils and/or staff.
-When prescription items are held by the school for administration by school staff they should be stored in the school office.
+When prescription items are held by the school for administration by school staff they should be stored in a fixed lockable cupboard/cabinet, with restricted access to keys.